UtahRails, This and That

 (First published to the UtahRails.net blog on Wordpress on May 30, 2011)

-Back in July 2000, Robert X. Cringely wrote about the history of high tech and America On-Line.
+Back in July 2000, Robert X. Cringely wrote in his "I, Cringely" column about the history of high tech and America On-Line.
 In his column, called "Everybody's Wrong," he compared a recently published article in BusinessWeek magazine, on the subject of AOL's history, with a video tape of a brown bag lunch presentation by Mark Seriff in 1996.

 Cringely's comment about whose version of AOL's history historians will buy, Marc Seriff's or BusinessWeek's, in which he concluded that it will be BusinessWeek's, is absolutely correct.
 Why?
 The BusinessWeek version, right or wrong, is published and readily available.
 Mr. Seriff's version is only available either from a person who was at the presentation, or from someone who has the video tape, or from Cringely's column.
 The value of an informed eye-witness is priceless.